John Casti: Mathematician

-As a mathematician and researcher, Casti received his Ph.D. under Richard Bellman at the University of Southern California.
+As a mathematician and researcher, Casti received his bachelor's degree from Portland State University and his Ph.D. under Richard Bellman at the University of Southern California.
 He worked at the RAND Corporation in Santa Monica, California, and served on the faculties of the University of Arizona, New York University and Princeton University, before moving to Vienna in 1973 to become one of the first members of the research staff at the International Institute for Applied Systems Analysis (IIASA) in Laxenburg, Austria.
 In 1986, he left IIASA to take up a position as a professor of operations research and system theory at the Technical University of Vienna.
 He also served as a member of the External Faculty of the Santa Fe Institute in Santa Fe, New Mexico, USA, from 1992 to 2002, where he worked extensively on the application of biological metaphors to the mathematical modeling of problems in economics, finance and road-traffic networks, as well as on large-scale computer simulations for the study of such networks.

 His primary research interests have shifted somewhat in recent years from the natural sciences to the exploration of questions in the social and behavioral realm.
 One thread has been exploration of the relationship between the social "mood" of a population and its biasing effect on actions and behaviors.
 In this direction, his 2010 book, Mood Matters: From Rising Skirt Lengths to the Collapse of World Powers, addresses the directions and patterns of social causation and their implications for future trends and collective social events, such as styles in popular culture, the outcome of political processes, and even the rise and fall of civilizations.
 His most recent book is X-EVENTS: The Collapse of Everything, which addresses the underlying cause of extreme events generated by human inattention, misunderstanding, error, stupidity, or malevolent intent.